 • Items relating to the spiritual guidance given by the Benedictine monks, educational role of the Ursuline Sisters and the impact on health care by the Elizabethan sisters;

-• Artefacts from the early settlement era, including those relating to transportation, communication, family life and community organizations;
+• Artifacts from the early settlement era, including those relating to transportation, communication, family life and community organizations;

 • The development of Humboldt from the early pioneers to present time.